Uniform Inference in High-Dimensional Threshold Regression Models: Monte Carlo Simulation and Applications

 \subsection{Monte Carlo Simulation}

-The implementation of the debiased Lasso method for the linear model is publicly available at \url{https://web.stanford.edu/~montanar/sslasso/code.html}.
-To choose the tuning parameter $\lambda$, we utilize the regularization parameter $\lambda = 4\widehat \sigma\sqrt{(2logp)/n}$ from equation (31) in \cite{javanmard2014} and ten-fold cross-validation.
-However, according to our simulation results, cross-validation does not significantly enhance the performance, while the processing time is considerably longer.
-Therefore, we use regularization parameters for both $\lambda$ and $\lambda_{node}.$

-Before discussing the results, we briefly describe the data-generating process.
-We consider threshold regression model (\ref{model}), where the rows of the design matrix are i.i.d realizations from $N(0,\bm{\Sigma}),$ with $\Sigma_{j,k} = 0.9^{|j-k|},$ a Toeplitz structure, and error terms are $U_i \sim N(0,0.5).$ When the threshold variable $Q_i$ is independent of $X_i$, we take $Q_i \sim \text{uniform}(0,1)$. {\footnote{We also consider the case where the rows of the design matrix are i.i.d. realizations from a binomial distribution with a success probability of 0.15.
-The results are similar, so we do not report them.}} We also consider the case where the threshold variable correlates with the covariates.
+We first describe the data-generating process.
+We consider the threshold regression model (\ref{model}), where the rows of the design matrix are i.i.d. realizations of $N(0,\bm{\Sigma}),$ with $\Sigma_{j,k} = 0.5^{|j-k|},$ a Toeplitz structure, and the error terms are $t$ distributed with 10 degrees of freedom.
+When the threshold variable $Q_i$ is independent of $X_i$, we take $Q_i \sim \text{uniform}(0,1)$.
+We also consider the case where the threshold variable correlates with the covariates.
 We take $\tau_0=0.5$ unless otherwise specified.
-We use the grid search method to find $\tau$ from 0.15 to 0.85 in steps of 0.01.
+We use the grid search method to find $\tau$ from 0.15 to 0.85 by steps of 0.01.
 Without loss of generality, we assume that $\beta_{0}$ is a $p\times 1$ vector with the first $s_0$ elements being $b$, the remaining $p-s_0$ elements being zeros and that $\delta_0$ is a $p\times 1$ vector with the first $s_0$ elements being 0, the next $s_0$ elements being $b1$, and the remaining elements being zeros.

+To choose the tuning parameters $\lambda$, we use the generalized information criterion (GIC) proposed by \cite{GIC}.
+We utilize GIC and ten-fold cross-validation to select the tuning parameters $\lambda$.
+However, according to our simulation results, cross-validation does not significantly enhance the quality of the results, while the processing time is considerably longer.
+Hence, we select both $\lambda$ and $\lambda_{node}$ based on GIC.

-In Figures \ref{w/ toeplitz} and \ref{w/o toeplitz}, we plot the constructed 95\% confidence intervals for the realizations $(n,2p,s_0,b, b1, \rho_{Q,X^{(2)}})=(400,600,15,1,0.5,0.5)$ and $(n,2p,s_0,b, b1, \rho_{Q,X^{(2)}})=(400,600,15,1,0,0.5)$ for both threshold and linear regression models.
-Our debiased estimator for threshold regression performs much better than the debiased estimator for linear regression when there is a fixed threshold effect.
+In Figures \ref{w/ toeplitz} and \ref{w/o toeplitz}, we plot the constructed 95\% confidence intervals for the realizations $(n,2p,s_0,b, b1, \rho_{Q,X^{(2)}})=(400,600,15,2,1,0.5)$ and $(n,2p,s_0,b, b1, \rho_{Q,X^{(2)}})=(400,600,15,2,0,0.5)$ for both threshold and linear regression models.
+DTLasso estimator for threshold regression performs much better than the debiased estimator for linear regression when there is a fixed threshold effect.
 Even when the threshold effect does not exist, our estimator for the threshold regression still performs comparably to that for the linear regression.